 Using JQL queries specific to SLAs

 Jira Service Desk includes specific JQL syntax that can help you sort through the details of your requests and issues, and make sure you're hitting your SLA goals.
-Learn more about JQL syntax.
+Read more about JQL syntax.

-If your SLA goals use overlapping JQL filters, or depend on each other, then your JQL queries and SLAs may return unexpected results.
-Read more about setting SLA goals.
+If your SLA goals use overlapping JQL filters, your JQL queries may return unexpected results.
+Read more about setting up SLA goals.

 On this page

 There are two functions you can use to search for issues that are in a certain state of SLA goal-ness:

 - breached() filters out issues whose last SLA cycle has failed to meet its target goal